ramapriyan912001/tp/docs/DeveloperGuide.md

     * 2a1.
 AWE shows a message saying that there is no such existing group.
       <br>Use case ends.
 * 2b.
 There are no expenses matching the search parameters.
     * 2b1.
-AWE displays nothing in the expenses page.
+AWE displays nothing in the ExpensesPage.
-    * 2b2.
-AWE shows a message saying no expenses are found.
+      <br>Use case ends.
+* 2c.
+The given group name is invalid.
+    * 2c1.
+AWE displays error message saying that group names should only comprise letters, numbers, and spaces, should be within 50 characters, and should not be blank.
       <br>Use case ends.